huntdatacenter/docs/docs/do-science/hunt-workbench/troubleshooting.md

 If this do not help, you may have a look at our [FAQ](/do-science/hunt-workbench/faq/) or [Troubleshooting](/do-science/hunt-workbench/troubleshooting/) sections.
 [Contact us](/contact) on email or reach out in your lab channel on Slack for further investigation if this does not help.

-### 504: Gateway Timeout Error

-Reach out to us on [Slack or email](/contact) if you get the **`504 error`** while trying to login to your HUNT Workbench.
-In these cases you will not be able to access your workbench.

-Note.
-This does not apply if you are able to open your HUNT Workbench, but get a _504 error_ when your try to access specific applications, such as _RStudio_ below (see solution below).

 ### 403: Forbidden - Expired client certificate

 Your HUNT Workbench certificate is time limited.
 You will meet the **`403 Forbidden`** message when your certificate expire (example image below).
 Head over our do science [service desk](/do-science/service-desk#hunt-workbench-reissue) to order a certificate reissue.

 ![expired_certificate.png](./images/expired_certificate.png)

+### 502: Bad gateway

+Reach out to us on [Slack or email](/contact) if you get the **`502 error`** while trying to login to your HUNT Workbench.
+In such a case we may need to investigate potential causes on our end.

+### 504: Gateway Timeout Error

+Reach out to us on [Slack or email](/contact) if you get the **`504 error`** while trying to login to your HUNT Workbench.
+In such a case we may need to investigate potential causes on our end.

+Note.
+This does not apply if you are able to open your HUNT Workbench, but get a _504 error_ when your try to access specific applications, such as _RStudio_ below (see solution below).

 ### Expired lab certificate